anjerodev/commitollama/README.md

 # Commitollama 🦙

-A Github Copilot commits generator free alternative, that run on your device using [ollama][1].
+A GitHub Copilot commit message generator alternative, available for use directly on your device via [Ollama][1].

 ## Features